The Presidential Fund for Equity in the Marist Experience

 President Kevin Weinman and his wife Beth created this fund with a personal pledge in December 2021 to enable talented students with financial need to access the same range of experiences as their classmates.
 As Weinman noted, his family’s gift was “intended to be one small step toward helping all of our students to reach their full potential and get the most out of their Marist experience.”
 Board of Trustees Chairman Ross Mauri ‘80 and his wife Barbara matched the Weinmans’ pledge, and Mauri announced September 23 that each member of the Board of Trustees also made a pledge to the fund in honor of Weinman’s inauguration.
 The College’s goal is to continue to grow the fund, the range of activities it supports, and its impact on students with donor support.

-Awards are intended for students enrolled in an undergraduate, degree-seeking program who demonstrate significant financial need and where financial constraints are a barrier to their participation in internships, attachment programs, and individual tutoring.
+Awards are intended for students enrolled in an undergraduate, degree-seeking program who demonstrate significant financial need and where financial constraints are a barrier to their participation in internships and attachment programs.

 A portion of these funds will be allocated to support students demonstrating financial need who wish to enroll in either a spring attachment or spring break course.
 Awards for students will be applied towards offsetting the incremental charges for participating in these courses.
 To support as many students as possible, most awards will partially offset the cost of participation, and range from $1,000 to $3,000.
 Awarded funds may also be considered taxable income.

 The Presidential Internship Scholarship assists students with financial needs to secure internships in fields and locations where such experiences are often unpaid or underpaid.

 Internship support will be limited to credit-bearing internships that will be completed during the Fall 2023 term.
 The student applicant must have completed at least 60 credits prior to the semester of the internship.
 Funds are limited and competitive.
 Funding may also be considered taxable income.